-China’s New Foreign Investment Law: changes and implications for Foreign-Invested Enterprises
+China’s New Foreign Investment Law

 With the new decade on our doorstep, it is anticipated that the year 2020 will be a year in which we will continue to observe several changes to the business environment for foreign-invested enterprises in China.
 As highlighted in our earlier articles, the Corporate Social Credit System will be implemented.
 However, another major change is the implementation of the new Foreign Investment Law (FIL) on January 1st, 2020.

 In recent years China has received criticism from a variety of sources regarding their treatment of foreign companies and the unfair competitive advantage of domestic enterprises in the Chinese market.
 Therefore, in an effort to further reform its economy and, actively promote foreign investment and to protect lawful rights and interests of foreign investors, the FIL will be implemented in 2020.